Specific Learning Disability

 - Documentation in the specific area of academic underachievement (e.g., reading)

 - Analysis of several developmental domains to reach diagnostic certainty.
-Intelligence and academic testing are often necessary for an SLD diagnosis.
+Intelligence and academic testing are often necessary for a specific learning disability diagnosis.
 However, it is important to recognize that a diagnosis should not depend only on test results.

 - A holistic data-gathering approach (e.g., behavioral characteristics, social functioning).
-Thus, a comprehensive assessment, including one that considers an individual’s strengths and weaknesses, is necessary for determining the primary or contributing cause of academic under-achievement and diagnosis of an SLD.
+Thus, a comprehensive assessment, including one that considers an individual’s strengths and weaknesses, is necessary for determining the primary or contributing cause of academic underachievement and diagnosis of a specific learning disability diagnosis.
 As a case example, a language impairment may reduce an individual’s ability to perform well on specific tests.
 Thus, the interpretation of test results must take into account all aspects of the child’s neurodevelopmental profile.
-Moreover, specific formulaic approaches to diagnosing an SLD should not be overly relied on (e.g., discrepancy model).
-[National: 1994]
+Moreover, specific formulaic approaches to diagnosing a specific learning disability diagnosis should not be overly relied on (e.g., discrepancy model).

 Psychoeducational Assessments